JayTrimbake/Car-showcase/README.md

 - Jay trimbake 210305105351
 ## Project info

-The Car Showcase Dashboard is a project aimed at creating a user-friendly interface for managing tasks.
-It includes features such as
+The Car Showcase Dashboard is a project
 - Signup
 - Login
 - Logout